Friday, July 26, 2019

 Charlotte asked if she could watch Veronika sew.
 She was very interested in how a dress is made.
 Veronika was happy to have company while she worked, so she offered to teach Charlotte about sewing.

-While the new fabric was washing and drying, Veronika showed Charlotte the tools she used for sewing.
+Veronika washed the newbfabric first and put it into the dryer.
+While the fabric was in the dryer, Veronika showed Charlotte the tools she used for sewing.
 She showed her the little scissors she uses and her special pincushion.

 The pincushion is made from a bottle cap.
 It's just the right size for a doll.
 "Pins are very sharp," Veronika said.
 "You have to be very careful with them."